enso-org/enso/docs/semantics/encapsulation.md

 private method is accessed only from within the same project, a runtime check must be performed, as this cannot be checked during the compilation.

+### Polyglot access
+No polyglot foreign code can access private entities.
+For all the foreign code, private entities are not visible.

 ## Example

 Lib/src/Pub_Type.enso: